lucasmoschen/Quantitative_Finance/README.txt

-This is a repository for R studies in the subject Quantitative Finance, a mixture of Econometrics and Probability.
+This is a repository for R studies in the subject Quantitative Finance, a mixture of Econometric and Probability.

 To run the examples, I use R Markdown.
 In some R enviroment, as RStudio faça: